FallenDeity/discord.py-masterclass/docs/converters.md

 !command argument1: value1 argument2: value2 ...
 ```

-If you wish to learn more about this feature please refer to the documentation [here](https://discordpy.readthedocs.io/en/stable/ext/commands/commands.html#flagconverter)
+If you wish to learn more about this feature please refer to the documentation [here][discord.ext.commands.FlagConverter].

 ## Parameter metadata

 The parameter feature enables the addition of metadata to command parameters, including details like converters, default values, descriptions, and displayed names.
-For a list of all available parameters, please refer to the documentation [here](https://discordpy.readthedocs.io/en/stable/ext/commands/api.html#discord.ext.commands.parameter).
+For a list of all available parameters, please refer to the documentation [here][discord.ext.commands.parameter].

 We can update the definition of the previously defined command [timeout](#advanced), allowing us to type hint it as `datetime.timedelta` and utilize the converter argument of the parameter.